-A native of Trinidad and Tobago, Lou Maraj, PhD, is an antiracist scholar and educator.
-His work asks the key question: How do Black people make everyday meaning in an antiBlack world?
+A native of Trinidad and Tobago, Louis M. Maraj, PhD, is a scholar and educator whose work asks the key question: How do Black people make everyday meaning in an antiBlack world?

 Maraj has taught (and teaches), a range of courses to various populations—including high-school, undergrad, and grad students—since 2010.
-These include classes and workshops on rhetoric, composition, poetry, social justice writing, digital media, Black studies, and literature.
-In the classroom, he also studies and teaches about using social media writing for antiracism.
+These include classes and workshops on rhetoric, composition, poetry, social justice writing, digital media, Black studies, public writing, and literature.

 Maraj is co-founder of Digital Black Lit & Composition (DBLAC), an inter-institutional support network of Black graduate students studying language.
 He has worked extensively with youth of color, including through Pitt-Assisted Communities and Schools’ Justice Scholars programs and Ohio State University’s Office of Diversity and Inclusion (Upward Bound and Young Scholars programs).
 He is an award-winning poet, whose work has appeared on the Academy of American Poets website and in several other print and online publications, most recently in Unsplendid, The Potomac Review, and Rock & Sling.